Skip to content

 Warhol Workshops last approximately 3 hours (including a 1/2 hour lunch) and explore the museum’s permanent collection and special exhibitions through interactive discussions and hands-on artmaking in The Factory.
 Museum educators can work with teachers and group leaders to adapt workshops to meet the specific learning needs and goals of each group.

-Workshops are $400 (includes admission and materials) for up to thirty students.
-We charge an additional $5 materials fee per student for up to five additional students.
-Groups with more than thirty-five students must book an additional workshop (for up to sixty students).
-Two chaperones per fifteen students are free.
+Workshops are $450 (includes admission and materials) for up to thirty students.
+We charge an additional $5 materials fee per student for up to ten additional students.
+Groups with more than forty students must book an additional workshop.

 • Pop Portraits: Examine the many ways in which Warhol created portraits throughout his career, from painting and polaroids to silkscreening and selfies.
 Students will create a silkscreen print of a contemporary Pop culture icon.